Small Values of Indefinite Diagonal Quadratic Forms at Integer Points in at least five Variables: Introduction

 \subsection{Related Results and Further Remarks}

-In 1929 Oppenheim \cite{oppenheim:1929} conjectured that for any irrational quadratic form $Q$, i.e.\ $Q$ is not a real multiple of a rational form, in $d\geq 5$ variables the set $Q(\Z^d)$ contains values arbitrarily close to zero.
+In 1929 Oppenheim \cite{oppenheim:1929} conjectured that for any irrational quadratic form $Q$, i.e.\ $Q$ is not a real multiple of a rational form, in $d\geq 5$ variables the set $Q[\Z^d]$ contains values arbitrarily close to zero.
 The stronger version - conjecturing that it is sufficient to have $d \ge 3$ variables - is due to Davenport \cite{davenport-heilbronn:1946}.
-Actually the density of $Q[\Z^d]$ in $\R$ follows from that $Q$ either represents zero non-trivially or $Q[\Z^d]$ contains non-zero elements with arbitrarily small absolute values, provided that $d \ge 3$ and $Q$ is irrational, see \cite{oppenheim:1953i,oppenheim:1953ii,oppenheim:1953iii} and for instance Section 5 in \cite{lewis:1973}.
+Actually the density of $Q[\Z^d]$ in $\R$ follows from that $Q$ either represents zero non-trivially or $Q[\Z^d]$ contains non-zero elements with arbitrarily small absolute values, provided that $d \ge 4$ and $Q$ is irrational, see \cite{oppenheim:1953i,oppenheim:1953ii,oppenheim:1953iii} and for instance Section 5 in \cite{lewis:1973}.
 The validity of the conjecture was confirmed by Birch, Davenport and Ridout \cite{birch-davenport:1958c,Davenport-Ridout:1959,Ridout:1958} for $d \geq 21$ and conclusively answered in 1986 by Margulis \cite{Margulis:1989}, using methods of homogeneous dynamics.
+The first proof given by Margulis shows only the solvability of $\abs{Q[m]} < \eps$, whereas the modified variant, i.e.\ the solvability of $0< \abs{Q[m]} < \eps$ for irrational $Q$, was proven by Margulis subsequently as well (responding to a question by Borel).
 We refer to \cite{lewis:1973} and \cite{margulis:1997} for a complete historical overview until 1997.

 \begin{remark} Baker and Schlickewei \cite{baker-schlickewei:1987} have already used Schlickewei's work \cite{Schlickewei:1985} in combination with the methods of Davenport and Ridout \cite{Davenport-Ridout:1959} to prove the Oppenheim conjecture (for not necessary diagonal forms) in some special cases ((i) $d=18$, $r=9$, (ii) $n=20$, $ 8 \le 11$, (iii) $d=20$, $7 \le r \le 13$). \end{remark}